MaggieVL/PacMan/README.md

     * make all the ghosts chase pacman in their own way
     * link the chasing with the explosion and game reset at the end
   * make the ghosts turn blue when pacman eats a power pellet
+* Done
+  * started working on the movement of the red ghost - in the tunnels and chasing pacman